Shane Jett: Oklahoma Senate

-Jett ran against incumbent State Senator for the 17th State Senate district of Oklahoma, Ron Sharp, a Republican from Shawnee.
+In 2020, Jett ran against incumbent State Senator for the 17th State Senate district of Oklahoma, Ron Sharp, a Republican from Shawnee.
+The former CFO of Epic Charter Schools testified the founders of school paid political consultants to recruit Jett to oppose Sharp, who had been a critic of the school in the legislature.
+Jett denied he was recruited to run against Sharp.
 Jett and Sharp were joined in the June 30, 2020 Republican primary by Brandon Baumgarten of Shawnee.
 Jett took first place in the June 30th election with 44% of the vote.
 Baumgarten was eliminated in the primary.
 Jett faced Sharp, who came in second with 33% of the vote, in a runoff election on August 25, 2020.
 Jett defeated Sharp in the runoff and received over 59% of the vote.

 Jett faced Greg Sadler, a printing company employee from Newalla, Oklahoma, in the general election in November 2020.
 Sadler was the nominee of the Libertarian Party of Oklahoma.
 In the November 3, 2020 general election, Jett defeated Sadler with about 75% of the vote, to win the 17th Senate district seat.

 In February 2021, Jett introduced a bill to the Oklahoma Senate to prohibit teaching of critical race theory in Oklahoma schools.

 In 2023, he proposed a bill that would prohibit social-emotional learning in Oklahoma schools and another bill that would prohibit "certain test or qualification as a condition of employment or promotion within certain institutions of higher education."
 It came along other anti-DEI legislation from Danny Williams and David Bullard from the Oklahoma capitol after Superintendent and Secretary of Education Ryan Walters "called for a 10-year review of all expenditures related to DEI over the last decade at Oklahoma higher education institutions" in early 2023.